 Battle of Long Tan Cross

-Took place on 18 August 1966, the Battle of Long Tan was Australia’s single most well-known engagement in Vietnam.
-The site was built to commemorate the battle and the loss of the Australian soldiers during the Vietnam War.
-Regarding sensitivities associated with the memorial, visitors have to notify the Dat Do District People’s Committee by fax in advance either in person or through a travel agent.
+The Battle of Long Tan, on 18 August 1966, was Australia’s single most well-known engagement in Vietnam.
+The site was built to commemorate the battle and the loss of Australian soldiers during the Vietnam War.
+Regarding sensitivities associated with the memorial, visitors have to notify the Dat Do District People’s Committee by fax in advance, either in person or through a travel agent.

 The fax number for Dat Do District People’s Committee is: